 Individuals begin to feel much better and healthier when eating whole foods.
 It can be hard to make the switch for those that have been eating poorly for years, but once begun, most individuals feel better almost immediately.

 Antibiotics are designed to cure bacterial infections by killing invading bacteria.
 However, antibiotics don’t separate the good bacteria from the bad.
-As a result, antibiotic therapy of only three to four days can alter gut microbe population and diversity.
+As result, antibiotic therapy of only three to four days can alter gut microbe population and diversity.
 Studies have shown that children are particularly at risk as reduced gut bacteria diversity has been linked with childhood obesity.
-For this reason, make sure to follow a physician’s instructions when using antibiotics.
+For this reason, make sure to follow physician’s instructions when using antibiotics.
 Spending time outdoors regularly can help increase the body’s exposure to microbial diversity.
 Gardening is a great way to get dirty with soil to reacquaint the gut flora and maintain the body’s physical wellness.

 Fritsche, Kevin L. “The science of fatty acids and inflammation.”
 Advances in nutrition (Bethesda, Md.) vol. 6,3 293S-301S.
 15 May.
 2015, doi:10.3945/an.114.006940